samkitkat/samkitkat.github.io/src/content/blog/courier-todo.md

 Now that it is connected you will be able to see all events that Segment is tracking though the Courier app!

-<a href="https://www.courier.com/docs/external-integrations/segment/segment-integration/" target="_blank" rel="noopener noreferrer" style="font-weight: bold; text-decoration: underline;">Step by step instructions for configuring Segment</a>
+<a class="blogLinks" href="https://www.courier.com/docs/external-integrations/segment/segment-integration/" target="_blank" rel="noopener noreferrer" style="font-weight: bold; text-decoration: underline;">Step by step instructions for configuring Segment</a>

 <br>